|

 Roger Perrin domaine had been run by Luc Perrin.
 Sadly, Luc had been battling

-His wines have been routinely
+His wines had been routinely

 good.
 They began bottling wine in the 1969 vintage, but the Perrins have